Three years ago, I could not have imagined where I would be at today.

 After a period of dwindling membership and subsequently a number of years in disuse, a local carpenter bought the house and repurposed it as a workshop.
 And then, two years ago this summer, I bought it.

 So far, progress has been slow but steady as I have been busy with work and, at the same time, woefully inexperienced as a house owner.
 Now, however, things are starting to move at pace.
-What used to be a sort of stage, complete with pulpit, is going to become an office that can also serve as a control room for doing recordings in the hall itself.
+What used to be a sort of stage, complete with pulpit, is going to become an office that can also serve as a control room for making recordings in the hall itself.

 It’s also rather nice to alternate between the abstract mental gymnastics of music composition and the physical, manual labour of house renovations.
 And, naturally, it’s quite satisfying to see what you’ve previously only had as a mental image gradually take shape.